 As described in note 1, Mater Academy Central, Inc. and Mater Academy, Inc are affiliated entities.
 Mater Academy, Inc. charges all its affiliated schools an assessment for accreditation expenses.
-Mater Brighton Lakes Academy paid approximately \$131,700 in connection with these charges during the year.
+Mater Brighton Lakes Academy paid approximately \$175,425 in connection with these charges during the year.

-In prior years, the School received recoverable grants in the amount of \$820,000 for working capital from Mater Academy, Inc. in prior years.
+During 2022, the School received a recoverable grant in the amount of \$350,000 for working capital from Mater Academy, Inc. In prior years, the School received recoverable grants in the amount of \$100,000.
 Based on the terms of the agreement; repayment of the funds will be contingent upon the school meeting certain financial conditions.

-The School has met the requirements for repayment as of June 30, 2021, and has recognized \$720,000 in debt service expense in the statement of activities and the corresponding increase long-term advances to Mater Academy, Inc. below.
-The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$100,000.
+The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$450,000.

-The following schedule provides a summary of changes in long-term payables for the year ended June 30, 2021:
+The following schedule provides a summary of changes in long-term payables for the year ended: